lettercms/lettercms/.github/CONTRIBUTING.md

 This starts 4 development servers

-- `3000` for dashboard
+- `3000` for Dashboard
-- `3002` for blog UI
+- `3002` for Blog UI
 - `3003` for serve CDN content
 - `3009` for API

-Blog UI receive a subdomain to render blog content. `subdomain.localhost:3002`.
+Blog UI receive a subdomain to render blog content. `http://subdomain.localhost:3002`.
-Create an account, then add your subdomain on `LETTERCMS_SUBDOMAIN` env to render blog on `http://localhost:3000/blog`
+Create an account on `http://localhost:3000/signin`, then add your subdomain on the `LETTERCMS_SUBDOMAIN` env var to render blog page on `http://localhost:3000/blog`

 ### Committing Changes